3 Thoughts On The WODFitters Stretch Resistance Band

 Resistance And Getting Ready For Strength Training

 Weighted bands are a great tool if you want to intensify a run and build up muscle mass.
-You can also find similar things for pull ups and weight lifting.
+You can also find similar things for pullups and weightlifting.
 Whether it's to help build raw strength or muscle definition, people use a device called a "resistance band" to help intensify their existing physical workout regime.

 Key Features Of The Band

 WODFitters Pull Up Assist Band and Stretch Resistance Band both offer 5 different levels of resistance, each of which comes with its own color-coded identification.
-The bands are made of a material that manages to be quite thick in spite of its flexibility; this allows it to work for people of multiple sizes rather than being made with the expectation of a certain size of user.
+The bands are made of a material that manages to be quite thick in spite of its flexibility; this allows it to work for people of multiple sizes rather than being made with the expectation of a certain size of a user.
 If they do break, as all resistance bands do, they come with a 2-month seller warranty.

 Pros Of The Pull Up Assist Band

 While many people choose to do pull-ups, that's not the only workout that resistance bands can help.
-You can add them to light stretching in order to force your muscles to pull a little harder.
+You can add them to light stretching to force your muscles to pull a little harder.
 Jumping or leaping exercises can be intensified quite easily.
-And of course, any other workout that involves lifting can be intensified.
+And of course, any other workout that involves lifting can be heightened.
 So these bands are quite functional no matter what your workout regime happens to be.

 The color system helps with quick reference since when you're in mid-workout you don't always want to stop and figure out what band is useful for what.
-The company provides a useful chart to refer to during pre-workout, that way you can get an idea of what band you should use.
+The company provides a helpful chart to refer to during pre-workout, that way you can get an idea of what band you should use.
 They also have a feature allowing you to add multiple bands, so you can mix and match and create a workout that works for you.